 Why is having sex so difficult?

-You would think something as natural, healthy and common as sex would be pretty straightforward.
+You would think something as natural, healthy, common and socially acceptable as sex would be pretty straightforward.
 Unfortunately, this is not always the case.
 Many of us have picked up negative messages about sex, negative messages about sexuality and negative messages about our own bodies.
 These messages, often acquired during childhood or adolescence, can make having sexual experiences difficult.

 Some people have had negative or traumatic sexual experiences in the past that are difficult to overcome.
 Previous sexual trauma can make sexual encounters very distressing.
 Someone who has experienced sex as a painful, negative or damaging experience in the past may have trouble accepting that sex can be a healthy, enjoyable part of life.